 The slightly dated exterior of this long-time resident of the Beaufort strip should be seen less as off-putting, and more as a reason to enter.
 Hanami provides an authentic, minimalistic Japanese dining experience and their food is some of the best going around.
 From sushi to sashimi and tempura to teppanyaki, expect artfully prepared yet unfussy dishes and hope to get seated zashiki style (on the floor).

 One of the strip’s newer eateries takes on an almost fast-food persona in Little B, but in the best way possible.
-You’ll find this gem in Beaux Lane off Beaufort, dishing out Insta-yum Thai favourites with a modern and youthful twist.
+You’ll find this gem off Beaufort near Beaux Lane dishing out Insta-yum Thai favourites with a modern and youthful twist.
 It’s all the flavours of a Bangkok street market, just served on trendier plates.
-There are also a few surprises on the menu like red curry burgers!

 Longlae Thai Cuisine

 Using handpicked ingredients and ancient techniques and recipes, Longlae is dishing out seriously fresh Thai food that is literally brimming with flavour.
 The larb and papaya salad are must-orders, along with the ‘prawn in the blanket’ for starters.
 Then, go for some curry or a whole fish, which you can get soaked in tamarind, ginger, sweet and sour or pepper and garlic sauce.
 They also have a great little list of desserts, and they're BYO.

 Grab A Yabby